Danny Boy and Other Songs I Love to Sing: Reception

 In its review of the album from January 1962, Cashbox believed the album "should be a welcome asset to all the William's Admirers."

 Variety noted Williams' "warm baritone gives plenty of meaning to such as 'Danny Boy', 'The Heather On The Hill', 'Tammy', 'Secret Love', and 'Misty'.'

+Nigel Hunter of Disc notes "The arranger-MD does a first-class job throughout-good enough to warrant a credit somewhere which he doesn't get, giving the album a four-star rating."

+Both The Encyclopedia of Popular Music and AllMusic gave the album a three-star rating.